che-incubator/chectl/README.md

       is the 'operator' or the 'olm'.

   --che-operator-image=che-operator-image
-      [default: quay.io/eclipse/che-operator:nightly] Container image of the operator.
+      Container image of the operator.
 This parameter is used only when the installer is the operator

   --debug
       Enables the debug mode for Eclipse Che server.
 To debug Eclipse Che server from localhost use 'server:debug'